 - AdminBox Interfaces vs. VPN Client IPs: There are two IP addresses associated with VPN connections.
 VPN Client IPs (e.g. 10.9.253.0/24 and 10.9.254.0/24) and AdminBox Interfaces (e.g. 10.10.255.244 and 10.10.0.4).
 These IPs may vary depending on the lab network range.

 - Security Group Evaluation: For security group evaluation, AWS uses the AdminBox Interface for traffic within the same subnet (e.g. 10.10.0.X -> 10.10.0.X).
 For traffic between subnets, AWS uses the VPN Client IPs (e.g. 10.10.0.X -> 10.10.255.X).

 These are important distinctions for creating inbound and outbound security rules that behave as you expect, so please bear them in mind while you design your range!

 To create or modify a rule, you'll need to select the following:

 - Description (Optional)

-Below is a sample set of inbound and outbound security rules.
+Below is a set of inbound and outbound security rules, as an example: